-12. Our business continuity arrangements are illustrated in the following diagram and together, the plans provide a flexible framework for recovery from disruptions.
-They are straightforward guides designed for use by the officers involved in reinstating council services after a business disruption.
+12. The Council's business continuity arrangements are illustrated in the following diagram.
+Together, the plans provide a flexible framework for recovery from disruptions.
+They are straightforward guides designed for use by the officers involved in reinstating Council services after a business disruption.
 A parallel ICT disaster recovery plan provides for the recovery of essential computer, systems and telephony.

-13. As some of our services are outsourced, it is important that the business continuity arrangements with suppliers are part of our plan.
+13. Because the Council outsources many of its services, it is important that the business continuity arrangements with suppliers are part of its plan.
 In most existing contracts, there is no contractual requirement for a supplier to have business continuity management in place.
-We have a programme for retrospectively introducing this as part of annual performance review of key suppliers.
-We also now have a policy, implemented for new contracts during the tendering process, that requires key suppliers to have business continuity arrangements in place.
-The pre-qualification questionnaire used for all major procurement asks for details of the supplier's business continuity arrangements and this information is assessed as part of the tender evaluation.
+We now have a policy that requires key suppliers to have business continuity arrangements in place.
+The pre-qualification questionnaire used for all major procurement asks for details of the supplier's business continuity arrangements and this information will be assessed as part of the tender evaluation.